Gunivers/Bookshelf/docs/modules/id.md

     (tag) `@s bs.id.type.suid`
     : The entity that executed the function.

-:Example:
+Example

-    Give an ID to all players:
+:   Give an ID to all players:

     ```
     # In a loop to give an ID to the players who connect